eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 concept blas_type = std::is_floating_point_v<T>;
 ```

-Do you recall any other way of returning a bool value, which expresses a **requirement**?
+Or...do you recall any other way of returning a bool value, which expresses a **requirement**?

 </div>